airportyh/fun-lang/src/README.md

 that are used by the generated JavaScript and are therefore included with the generated JavaScript programs.
 The built-in functions can be consider the *runtime* of the language.

+## Runner

+The Fun runner in implemented in `runner.js`.
+It combines the following 4 steps into 1:

+1. Parse the program
+2. Check the program
+3. Generate the JavaScript code
+4. Execute the JavaScript using Node.js

+The entry point of the runner is the `run(code)` that is exported by `runner.js`.
+It takes in Fun code as a string, and returns a result object that contains the following:

+* a `parse` property which contains an object within which there is either an `error` property containing the error message - in which case there was a parse error, or an `ast` property, in which case there is the AST in JSON format.
+* a `check` property which contains an array of errors.
+If the array is empty that means there were no checker errors.
+* a `generate` property hich contains an object within which there is either an `error` property containing the error message - in case of a generator error, or a `js` property containing the generated JavaScript as a string.
+* an `exec` property which contains an object within which there is a `stdout` property containing the standard output content of the resulting JavaScript as executed in Node.js, and a `stderr` property containing that of the standard error output.